ARPAHLS/.github/profile/readme.md

 Our work is a synthesis, aimed at creating symbiotic frameworks where organic intuition and synthetic logic operate in seamless concert.
 We specialize in bespoke enterprise-grade agentic clusters, capable of operating with beyond-human efficiency in end-to-end real-life scenarios.

-We don't just build software.
-We architect protocols for a future where the distinction between biological and artificial cognition blurs.
+We don't just build software, but architect protocols for a future where the distinction between biological and artificial cognition blurs.

 > ### **Mission**
 > To conceive, design and deploy robust, secure, and intuitive autonomous logical systems that bridge the cognitive gap between humans and machines, enabling co-evolutionary intelligence.